Billing and Financial Assistance Information

 Payments may be mailed to: PO Box 830941, MSC #559, Birmingham, AL 35283

 We offer many options that you may qualify for to help fulfill your financial obligations, including discounts and payment plans.
 We will work with you to consider options that will best fit your needs.
-Please contact a customer service professional at (205) 801-9910 or toll free at (877) 277-4923 for any questions about your health care bill.
-Below are highlights regarding our Financial Assistance Program, and we encourage you to download and review the complete Financial Assistance Policy.
+Please contact a customer service professional at (205) 801-9910 or toll free at (800) 388-7210 for any questions about your health care bill.
+Below are highlights regarding our Financial Assistance Program, and we encourage you to download and review the Financial Assistance Letter and Application, as well as our additional Billing & Financial Services information.

 Providing health care for those in need